A Checkbook IRA plan is generally known as a Self Directed IRA LLC. In each case, a limited liability company (“LLC”) or trust is established.

 The IRS attacked Mr. Swanson’s IRA transactions on two levels.
-First, the IRS argued that the payment of dividends from Worldwide to IRA #1 was a prohibited transaction within the meaning of Code Section 4975(c)(1)(E) as an act of self-dealing, where a disqualified person who is a fiduciary deals with the assets of the plan in his own interest.
+First, the IRS argued that the payment of dividends from Worldwide to IRA #1 was a prohibited transaction within Code Section 4975(c)(1)(E) as an act of self-dealing.
+This is where a disqualified person who is a fiduciary deals with the assets of the plan in his own interest.
 Mr. Swanson argued that he engaged in no activities on behalf of Worldwide which benefited him other than as a beneficiary of IRA #1.

 The Tax Court ruled for Mr. Swanson, and found that the IRS was not substantially justified in its position.
 The court said that section 4975(c)(1)(E) addresses itself only to acts of disqualified persons who, as fiduciaries, deal directly or indirectly with the income or assets of a plan for their own benefit or account.
 In Mr. Swanson’s case the court found that there was no such direct or indirect dealing with the income or assets of the IRA.
 The IRS never suggested that Mr. Swanson, acting as a “fiduciary” or otherwise, ever dealt with the corpus of IRA #1 for his own benefit.
 The Tax Court, in holding for Swanson, stated the following: